Scott Doney: Research

 Doney is known for his use of computational methods including modeling, satellite remote sensing, and data science in the field of oceanography.
+In 2011, he co-authored a graduate-level textbook, Modeling Methods for Marine Science, with his WHOI colleagues.
 His work centers on how ecosystems respond to natural and human-induced change through examination of coastal and ocean carbon cycles.
+Research topics of particular interest include climate change, ocean acidification, and marine carbon dioxide removal.